Control of a commercially available vehicle by a tetraplegic human using a brain-computer interface: INTRODUCTION

 The non-invasive electroencephalogram (EEG) technology has previously been used to develop BCIs for vehicle driving that assess cognitive states \cite{zhang_eeg-based_2015,vecchiato_electroencephalographic_2019,cao_multi-channel_2019,rito_lima_neurobehavioural_2020,liu_human-machine_2023}, predict intentions \cite{haufe_electrophysiology-based_2014,yang_driving_2018,lu_modeling_2024}, and perform basic vehicle control \cite{di_liberto_robust_2021,zhou_novel_2021}.
 However, EEG faces challenges such as susceptibility to noise, lack of individual generalizability, and the need for extensive training \cite{lu_modeling_2024,lebedev_brainmachine_2006,waldert_invasive_2016,yu_toward_2016,stawicki_driving_2016,zhuang_motion_2017,li_human-vehicle_2018,abiri_comprehensive_2019,zhang_motor_2020,zhang_brain-controlled_2023,sharma_recent_2023}.
 In contrast, intracortical BCIs, which involve surgical implantation of recording electrodes, offer greater signal fidelity and stability, allowing for more precise decoding and possibilities of broader applications \cite{hochberg_reach_2012,willett_high-performance_2023,aflalo_decoding_2015,andersen_preserved_2022}.

-In this study, we present the first intracortical BCI system that allows real-time bimanual control of a commercial vehicle by a tetraplegic human participant (see Figure~\ref{fig:bcisys}).
-A multidisciplinary group spanning academia and industry built a BCI driving system that allowed a tetraplegic BCI participant, BCI-JJ, to remotely operate a Mustang Mach-E (Ford Motor Company, Dearborn, MI) in closed test environments without other traffic or pedestrians to ensure appropriate safety control.
+In this study, we present the first-of-its-kind intracortical BCI system that allows remote driving control of a commercially available vehicle by a tetraplegic human participant (see Figure~\ref{fig:bcisys}).
+A multidisciplinary group spanning academia and industry built a BCI driving system that allowed a tetraplegic BCI participant, BCI-JJ, to remotely operate a Mustang Mach-E (Ford Motor Company, Dearborn, MI) in closed test environments.
+Two real-world driving tasks were conducted in a closed urban test facility and on an obstacle course without other traffic or pedestrians, with controlled speed limits, predefined safety boundaries, and emergency procedures in place, to ensure appropriate safety control.
 As part of an FDA-approved clinical trial (ClinicalTrials.gov number NCT01958086), we implanted BCI-JJ intracortical NeuroPort Electrodes (Blackrock Neurotech, Salt Lake City, UT) in both the posterior parietal cortex (PPC) and the hand knob region of the motor cortex (MC) (see figure~\ref{Sfig:brainimplant}).
-BCI-JJ employed mental imagery of both upper limbs for control, which led to a more intuitive separation of driving functions across the left and right limbs.
-Using this bimanual control scheme, BCI-JJ could volitionally control the vehicle for both extended navigation in the real world and more specific tests of driving capabilities.
-In experimentally constrained laboratory tests, BCI-JJ, using our BCI system, reacted at least as fast and precisely as a motor intact control group performing the same tasks with a standard computer mouse.
+For the teledriving tasks with the Mach-E vehicle, BCI-JJ employed mental imagery of the right thumb for cursor-movement control of speed and steering.
+By employing additional mental imagery of the left index finger for click control of full-stop braking, we further upgraded our BCI driving system with a more intuitive separation of driving functions across the left and right limbs.
+Using this bimanual control scheme, BCI-JJ could volitionally drive a virtual vehicle with the same proficiency level as a motor intact control group through a designated route in a simulated town driving environment with heavy traffic and other complex traffic elements.
+In experimentally constrained laboratory tests, our BCI system enabled BCI-JJ to react at least as fast and precisely as the motor intact control group performing the same reaction-time tasks with a standard computer mouse.

 This work represents both a BCI-enabled driving system with the most advanced capability to date and a model for meaningful academic-industry collaboration in the rapidly growing field of BCIs.
-Building this system required neuroscientific development to provide novel bimanual capabilities enabled by implants across the cortical motor system, as well as significant technology development to allow remote moment-by-moment control of a full-sized commercial vehicle.
+Building this system required neuroscientific development to provide reliable cursor movement decoding and click classification enabled by implants across the cortical motor system, as well as significant technology development to allow moment-by-moment BCI control of a full-sized commercially available vehicle remotely as a proof-of-concept and of a virtual vehicle in a simulated town with the same proficiency level as motor intact behavior.